thesynthax/Apps.Jitsi/README.md

 Rocket.Chat App for Jitsi

 ## Installation
 Install the app via the Rocket.Chat Marketplace or download the source code and build the app by yourself.
-You would need the [Rpcket.Chat App Engine CLI](https://docs.rocket.chat/apps-development/getting-started/rocket.chat-app-engine-cli) to do so.
+You would need the [Rocket.Chat App Engine CLI](https://docs.rocket.chat/apps-development/getting-started/rocket.chat-app-engine-cli) to do so.
 To deploy a self-build app to your server, make sure to have the App development mode enabled (`Administration - General - Apps - Enable develpment mode`).
 Use the following command to deploy the app:
 `rc-apps deploy --url http://localhost:3000 --username <username> --password <password>`

 ## Usage